 What Does The Presence Of Mold In Your Home Mean?

 Mold is often as much of a symptom of a problem as it is a problem in its own right.
 The presence of mold in your basement or crawl space often means you have a leak to deal with somewhere.
-Luckily, you can work with the professional contractors in the Toledo and Cleveland, OH, areas to determine where that leak may be.
+Luckily, you can work with the professional contractors in the Cleveland, OH, area to determine where that leak may be.
 A foundation and basement repair expert from Ohio Basement Systems can inspect your home for mold and damage both before providing you with a free personalized quote to reference when considering the cost of repairs.